HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 ![Quality comparison of HandBrake’s video encoders](../../images/performance-quality-video-encoders-1.3.0.png "Quality comparison of HandBrake’s video encoders.")

-In this more balanced example, we again see x264 and the hardware encoders can be more than 2.5 times faster than x265 and VP8, and over six times faster than VP9.
+In this more balanced example, we see x264 and the hardware encoders can be more than 2.5 times faster than x265 and VP8, and over six times faster than VP9.
 For fast H.265 encoding, the NVENC hardware encoder is considerably faster than the x265 software encoder, at the expense of some quality loss.

 Although compatible hardware was not available on the computer used in these tests, the AMD VCE and Intel QSV hardware encoders perform similarly to NVENC, with Intel QSV producing slightly higher quality encodes.